 San Francisco is a great city for photography lovers.
 Of course, the iconic Golden Gate Bridge is a perennial favorite, but there are many other great shooting locations in SF.
 And the city has museums and galleries dedicated to the art of photography.
 So pack up your camera and charge your batteries for this guide to the 11 best photography spots in San Francisco.

 How to Find Your Photographic Inspiration in San Francisco

 Think of what follows as a 4 day photography itinerary.
 Spend the morning getting inspired by the works of others and visit these San Francisco galleries and museums which are dedicated to photography.
 Then create your own masterpiece by going out to a great shooting location and get those San Francisco Instagram shots.
-Mix and match these 11 best photography spots in SF and create your own perfect photography-inspired itinerary.
+Mix and match these 11 best spots for photography in SF and create your own perfect photography-inspired itinerary.